 - Is treated as a part of that platoon for movement purposes.

-- Must be attached (within 1 base width) of rifle team from the platoon at all times.
+- Can be attached (within 1 base width) of rifle team from the platoon and support that team in fire actions.

 A Bazooka Team may fire in one of two ways: